 Each instance of a proposed use must be evaluated using the four factors above to determine if, on balance, the use is fair or not.
 Simply because a proposed use is broadly educational does not mean it is a fair use!
 Additionally, a work may be used in one situation that is a fair use, but in another situation where permission is necessary.
 Fair use can be tricky to determine and therefore makes people nervous, but it is a powerful right that can and should be exercised.

-For help with determining fair use, here are two tools to aid your assessment:
+For help with determining fair use, here is a checklist you can work through to aid your assessment:

 Questions?
 Ask us!

 - Molly Keener, Director of Digital Initiatives & Scholarly Communication, 336-758-5829

 - Ellen Makaravage, Electronic Course Reserves, 336-758-4931

 See also: Copyright Policy of Wake Forest University.